 The organisation of a child’s day is supported by the use of visual prompts and timetables.
 We use the smart board to offer exciting visual support at all times and the children’s timetables are clearly displayed and discussed in their classrooms.

 Our focus is on successful integration and inclusion in the mainstream classroom and the amount of time a child spends within a mainstream classroom is specific to each child.
 We work towards as much inclusion as is beneficial to the child in question.

-Recommendation for a placement is made at the Annual Review by the SENCO at the child’s current placement.
+Recommendation for a placement is made at the Annual Review by the SENDCO at the child’s current placement.
 Each child’s paper work is then collated by the Hounslow SEN officers and submitted to a panel.

 Places are subject to availability, not just overall but with reference to the child’s year group.